jillmccarthy/PhD_Project_Data_Prep/README.md

 You can find more information on GENFI [here](https://www.genfi.org/).

-This folder contains code used to clean and organize the data for analysis.
+Here you will find code used to clean and organize the data in preparation for analysis.